 The following instructions and questions are intended to be a help when reading the course and preparing for exam.
 Among the questions, some may be answered just by reading the text, while some need some hand computation.
-Even if MATLAB is helpful when preparing the course, only hand calculation is needed for these questions.
+Even if Matlab is helpful when preparing the course, only hand calculation is needed for these questions.

-Instructions refer to sections in the Demmel text book (D), the Strang text book (S) or my lecture notes (R).
+Instructions refer to sections in the Demmel text book (D) or Ruhe's lecture notes (R).
 The questions are numbered in one sequence.